 After the fall of the Iron Curtain, Cold Laser frequencies were refined for tissue repair and utilised extensively in Russian military hospitals.
 From there, this type of therapy started spreading throughout the world.

-Today Multi Radiance Cold Laser (The Laser used in our Centre) is used in over 30 countries, including 3000 hospitals and 15,000 private practices around the world.
+Today, Multi Radiance Cold Laser (the type used in our Centre) is used in over 30 countries, including 3000 hospitals and 15,000 private practices around the world.

 It’s called Cold Laser because this type of therapy doesn’t heat tissue.
 It uses a low level laser combining a synchronous frequency of red LED light, infrared light, and infrared laser which passes through a static magnetic field.

-Cold Laser or Low Level Laser Therapy, appears improves the signalling within a cell.
-Cells are filled with ‘organ like’ specialised structures called organelles.
+Cold Laser Therapy (CLT) is also known as Low Level Laser Therapy or 'photobiomodulation'.
+It appears to improve the signalling within a cell, which are filled with organ-like specialised structures called 'organelles'.
 One of these organelles called ‘mitochondria’ (which is in charge of a cells energy production) is believed to play a key roll in the clinical response of cold laser.

 Mitochondria are believed to have photo receptors (light receptors) which respond to light energy (photonic energy).
-It seems Cold Laser Therapy may enhance cell communication between its membrane, nucleus and the mitochondria, which ultimately results in the mitochondria being able to produce more energy (Adenosine triphosphate or ATP), which may help the cell function more efficiently.
+CLT may enhance cell communication between its membrane, nucleus and the mitochondria, ultimately resulting in the mitochondria being able to produce more energy (Adenosine triphosphate or ATP), which may help the cell to function more efficiently.

-Cold laser therapy is worth considering along with other treatment approaches that can potentially provide pain relief or pain reduction (3,4), especially for people seeking a treatment without the use of surgery or drugs.
+It's worth considering CLT along with other treatment approaches that can potentially provide pain relief or pain reduction (6,7), especially for people seeking a treatment without the use of surgery or drugs.

 It can be used alone or in combination with a number of other approaches like Chiropractic.

-It is still a relatively new treatment option and there is incomplete information about its optimal treatment protocols and further research is constantly developing.
+Although Cold Laser is still a relatively new treatment option and there is incomplete information about its optimal treatment protocols, further research is constantly developing.

-A full physical examination is required to find out if cold laser may help you.
+Please note that a full physical examination is required to determine if Cold Laser might help you.